 No. CAPTCHA has to be triggered.
-There are a couple things that can trigger it, like the same IP address subscribing a couple times, or the same email address subscribed across multiple accounts.
+There are a couple of things that can trigger it, such as the same IP address subscribing a couple of times, or the same email address subscribed across multiple accounts.
 Even something as simple as being in an Incognito window will display CAPTCHA.

 Why am I seeing complex CAPTCHA (selecting images)?

 When you're Incognito, you're not sharing the same information you would in your normal browser, so Google gets a little suspicious.
 They serve you more complex CAPTCHA, beyond checking a box that says "I am not a robot."
 You might have to select all the pictures with waffles or street signs.
 Using an Incognito window is pretty common when testing new visitor behavior on your site, but not necessarily for new visitors to your site.